How to connect Sendgrid to Woodpecker

 2. Add a subdomain to Sendgrid

 To start with, you will need to create a subdomain in Sendgrid.
-You can do it in Settings -> Domains -> New Whitelabel.
+To do so please follow these steps:

 Ex. if your domain name is:

 Please remember that the subdomain address will not be visible to your prospects.
 You will use it just for Sendgrid to make sure your domain is safe and your deliverability rate stays high.

 7. Add your subdomain in the field From Domain under Domain You Send From.

 8. You will be redirected to the page Install DNS Records.
 Complete the process by installing CNAME records.
 Below, you'll find the instruction on how to add these records.
 Move on to the next step.

 3. Copy DNS records from Sendgrid to your domain settings